In the Blood (2014 film): Plot

-In 2002, Ava, a 14-year-old girl from Bridgeport, Connecticut, is woken up in the middle of the night and sees her drug lord father murdered by two masked intruders, before grabbing a shotgun and gunning down the two assailants.
+In 2002, Ava, a 14-year-old girl from Bridgeport, Connecticut, wakes up in the middle of the night and sees her drug lord father murdered by two masked intruders, before grabbing a shotgun and gunning down the two assailants.
 Twelve years later, after a rough life and recovering from drug and alcohol addiction, Ava marries the affluent Derek Grant in Arlington, the two having met while attending Narcotics Anonymous gatherings.

 After the ceremony, the newlyweds fly off for their honeymoon to a Caribbean island where Derek's family owns a summer home.
 One evening, the couple befriends a young local named Manny who invites them to a nightclub, where Ava gets into a violent fight with several patrons following an encounter with local criminal Big Biz.

 The next morning, Manny invites Ava and Derek to ride "El Viudador" ("The Widowmaker") a mile-long zip-line in the rainforest.
 Once there, Ava, who's afraid of heights, declines to go down the line, but Derek does, and his harness snaps while descending, making him fall to the ground.
 Ava finds him in the forest, unconscious and severely injured, but alive.
 Unable to ride in the ambulance with her husband, she eventually reaches the hospital, where staff deny that Derek was brought in.
-After realizing that none of the island's other clinics and medical facilities have admitted her husband, Ava goes to the police to declare him missing.
+After realizing that none of the island's other clinics and medical facilities has admitted her husband, Ava goes to the police to declare him missing.
 The police take her to the zip-line but the owner denies being open the day Derek fell and denies that he knows anyone involved.
 Ava starts to look on her own.

-Meanwhile, Ava interrogated one man at the zip-line, threatening him that she will drop him straight into the forest if he doesn't confess Derek's whereabouts only to get busted by the cops.
-After seeing Ava's recent actions on a cell phone recording, Police Chief Garza ordered one of his officers to send Ava away from the island via ferry.
-However, when Ava gets escorted to the women's restroom, she breaks the officer's skull and grabs his key before freeing herself.
+Meanwhile, Ava interrogates one man at the zip-line, threatening him that she will drop him straight into the forest if he doesn't confess Derek's whereabouts only to get busted by the cops.
+After seeing Ava's recent actions on a cell phone recording, Police Chief Garza orders one of his officers to send Ava away from the island via ferry.
+However, when Ava gets escorted to the women's restroom on the ferry, she breaks the officer's skull and grabs his key before freeing herself.
 Ava jumps off the ferry and swims back to the island to continue her search for her husband.